pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

 === "GitHub and GitHub Desktop"

-    1. When you push, the banner with the Push button changes "Create a pull request from your current branch."
+    1. When you push, the banner with the Push button changes to read "Create a pull request from your current branch."
 Click **Create Pull Request**:
        ![Create pull request button](../img/github-desktop-create-pull-request.png)
     1. The browser opens a page with a form for creating a pull request: